The Commitments

 The inciting incident occurs at 14 minutes when Jimmy decides to form a soul band and places an ad in the newspaper.
 This active decision disrupts his passive dreaming and sets the story in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to The band plays together for the first time at their inaugural rehearsal.
+This illustrates the protagonist's commitment to The band plays together for the first time at their inaugural rehearsal.
 Despite chaos and lack of skill, they commit to becoming "The Commitments" and pursuing Jimmy's vision of bringing soul music to Dublin., moving from reaction to action.

 The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
 Here, During their final performance, tensions explode.
 Deco insults the band publicly, a brawl erupts on stage, and The Commitments implode in front of their biggest audience.
-The dream dies violently and publicly., demonstrates the protagonist at their lowest point.
+The dream dies violently and publicly., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 79% of the runtime.
 Jimmy has a realization while listening to soul records: the music mattered, the moments of transcendence were real, even if the band couldn't sustain it.
 He understands that soul isn't about longevity but authenticity in the moment., demonstrating the transformation achieved throughout the journey.